 - The Legend of Zelda: Breath of the Wild: The game's version of Hyrule is set in the wake of a fantasy apocalypse that almost completely destroyed it a hundred years in the past.
 The extensive ruins found throughout it show that it was fairly densely populated before this, but in modern Hyrule civilization is limited to seven isolated villages — three effectively human ones and the four other species' base towns — and a handful of roadside stables.
 Outside of these, the world consist entirely of vast stretches of wilderness littered with the broken shells of villages and sites of ancient magic, and travel between the surviving towns is difficult and dangerous — numerous monsters live in the ruins of Hyrule, often making their encampments in the remnants of towns, along major roads or even right outside the surviving settlements, while central Hyrule is so infested with the powerful, deadly Guardians — Magitek robots that were the ones to destroy Hyrule to begin with — that nobody lives or goes there anymore.
 Link, of course, is going to spend his quest hoofing it through this wilderness, fighting monsters, living off the land and uncovering a great many wondrous and secret things.

-- In Girl Genius, most of Europa (an Alternate History early 18th century Europe) is a wilderness where travel is made deadly dangerous by Mad Science-generated biological and mechanical abominations and more mysterious beings.
+- Girl Genius: Most of Europa (an Alternate History early 19th century Europe) is a wilderness where travel is made deadly dangerous by Mad Science-generated biological and mechanical abominations left to roam on their own after fleeing from their creators or their falls, bandits and army deserters still equipped with powerful weaponry and vehicles, and more mysterious beings.
 Civilized life is confined to a number of fortified cities and strongholds ruled by Sparks.

 - Samurai Jack: The Future That Is Aku is technically ruled by a single authority in the form of Aku himself, but he and his subordinates seem mostly concerned with hunting down Jack and snuffing out any remaining points of light, filling the world with more monsters and criminals.